wp-plugins/amazon-link/readme.txt

 * Other - Update Amazon Java based Templates to match new subdomains
 * Compliance - Improve visibility of use of plugins own affiliate IDs

+= Development Version - 3.2.2 =

+* New Feature - New Setup page to help new users configure the plugin
+* New Feature - Add support for Brazil locale
+* Bug Fix - Correction to iframe localised subdomains
+* Bug Fix - Tweek the way Amazon data is escaped to show HTML in the Editorial Comments
+* Bug Fix - Remove depreciated screen_icons